worktheclock/replit.github.io/repls/audio.md

 ### Known limitations

-* There is a 100-300 msec latency introduced by the browser.
+* There is a 100-300 millisecond latency introduced by the browser.
 * There are known issues with Safari's browser security model.
 * Since this relies on secrets, it's not supported in Spotlight or Embed modes for the time being.